 So I guess that’s why I write (even though that requires so much introspection) and why I spend 12 hours at school every day just so I can rehearse every night.
 There’s nothing for me to complain about.
 I bring it upon myself because I like it.

 So I guess not being able to get out of my head is maybe my biggest flaw, even though it’s also that fact that keeps me afloat.
 I think this is maybe the first time I’ve used the word “flaw.”
-I’ve always rejected using that word, because to me, people aren’t “perfect” or “imperfect” or anything like that.
-They’re just complex, dynamic, because that is what people are, and it doesn’t have a thing to do with “strengths” or “flaws” or anything.
-Anything that is a strength can be a flaw, and anything that’s a flaw can be a strength.
-That’s because it isn’t strictly either; it’s just a dynamic.
+I’ve always rejected using that word, because to me, people aren’t perfect or imperfect or anything like that.
+They’re just complex, dynamic, because that is what people are, and it doesn’t have a thing to do with strengths or flaws or anything.
+Anything that is a strength can be a flaw, and anything that’s a flaw can be a strength, because it’s not strictly either. it’s just a dynamic.
 A dynamic and ambiguous fact that can prove salvageable or turn rotten.
 It happens really fast both ways and I think it’s impossible to pinpoint.